lindahafrifa-code/Nise-Formation-Reservoir-Characterization-and-Flow-Simulation/README.md

 ## Dynamic simulation & results

 3 single-well scenarios in [`simulation/`](simulation/) test how placement affects recoverable gas: PROD A sits on the channel/lobe axis, PROD B is off-axis through two lobes, and PROD C sits at a lobe fringe near the gas-water contact.
 Each was run independently; the other two wells were shut.
-Initial pressure was 210 bar against a 190 bar BHP with no acquifer drive and constraint over one year of production.
+Initial pressure was 210 bar against a 190 bar BHP with no aquifer drive and constraint over one year of production.
 ![Remaining gas-in-place](images/fig08_gas_in_place.png)

 | Well | Position | Year-end cumulative production | Recovery factor |